Who can get help from CGMA?

 If a member is deployed, can their spouse get help?

 Yes!
-Spouses can apply for assistance through the CGMA Portal
+Spouses can apply for assistance through the CGMA Portal.

 Can I get a shutdown loan if I already have a CGMA loan?